7 Wisconsin Festivals Only for Fall

 What’s the best way to make the most of the fresh air and fleeting colors of autumn in Wisconsin?
 By celebrating, of course!
 Join us for these unique festivals special to the state and spend some quality time making memories with the people you love.
 Whether you’re looking for something to snack on, a one-of-a-kind art piece, live music or a hand-crafted drink, we’ve got you covered with these unforgettable fall fests.

 Say goodbye to summer and hello to fall with one of the largest festivals in the state.
-This three-day celebration, whose name means “fun time” in Ho-Chunk, stays true to its name by offering a host of free activities including an arts and crafts fair, live entertainment, an antique flea market, and a Sunday parade with over 100 floats.
+The three-day celebration of Wo-Zha-Wa Days, whose name means “fun time” in Ho-Chunk, stays true to its name by offering a host of free activities including an arts and crafts fair, live entertainment, an antique flea market, and a Sunday parade with over 100 floats.
 Kids will love the carnival rides and everyone will love grabbing a bite from the dozens of food vendors.
-Don't worry, you can work off the funnel cake with the Wo-Zha-Wa 10k Run or 5k Walk and experience the Dells in a whole new way.
+Don't worry, you can work off the funnel cake with the Wo-Zha-Wa 10k Run or 5k Walk and experience the Wisconsin Dells in a whole new way.

 Cedarburg’s popular festival is sure to get you in the autumn spirit.
 Taste the flavors of fall with seasonal foods like harvest apple brats and cranberry turkey wraps, best enjoyed with a glass of wine from local Cedar Creek Winery.
 Check out the giant pumpkin regatta with 600-pound pumpkin boats, “Art on the Avenue” juried art fair, a classic car show, or the fan-favorite grape stomp competition – bonus point if you roll up your pantlegs and join in!